anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-stacks.md

 ## Basic Learning Objectives
 Before class, you should be able to:
-* Explain the difference between an ADT and a data structure
 * Explain what a stack is and how items are added and removed
 * Define LIFO
 * Explain the balanced parentheses problem